katrin-ibrahim/Urban-Sound-Tagging-using-EfficientNet/README.md

 forms might be classified into the appropriate classes using an image transfer learning model.
 As a baseline, the EfficientNet-B1 model is used, along with Log-mel Spectrogram feature representations.
-To improve the baseline results,various audio data augmentation techniques are investigated. the two notebooks available are for the ESC-50/ESC-10 dataset and the UrbanSound8k dataset.
+To improve the baseline results,various audio data augmentation techniques are investigated.
+The two notebooks available are for the ESC-50/ESC-10 dataset and the UrbanSound8k dataset.

+## Best Results
+- 94.25% on ESC-10
+- 85.9% on ESC-50
+- 76.5% on UrbanSound8k

 ## Authors

 - [@katrinibrahim](https://github.com/katrin-ibrahim)

+## Acknowledgements
+- The model architecture was adapted from [J.Kim in the dcase 2020 challenge](https://dcase.community/documents/challenge2020/technical_reports/DCASE2020_JHKim_21_t5.pdf)

 ## License